sebasjimenez10/grafmap-project/README.md

 Description
 ===========

 GrafMap is an application to check which places are around you and mark them as favorites if you want.
 We are using [HTML5 geolocation](https://developer.mozilla.org/en-US/docs/WebAPI/Using_geolocation) to get your location from the browser and *facebook* to fill the map with places that are around you.
 The places are marked and drew with [google maps API](https://developers.google.com/maps/documentation/javascript/examples/marker-simple).
 The final product is bigger than what we implement here, this is a minimum viable product, it was built using java for backend, following a *DDD approach*.
 The frontend was built using coffeescript, sass and HTML5.
+You can find it [here](http://grafmap.sebasjimenezv.cloudbees.net/grafmap-project/).
+Feel free to use it.

 ## Front-end setup